jhpoelen/obi-genbank/README.md

 During the 2023 Annual Conference of Digital Data in Biodiversity Research hosted by Arizona State University, Jenn Yost expressed a desire to make it easier to link GenBank accession records to the specimen records the helps curate at the The Hoover Herbarium (```{ "http://rs.tdwg.org/dwc/terms/institutionCode": "OBI"}```), Cal Poly State University, San Luis Obispo, CA [@Yost_2023].

 ![yost.svg](yost.svg)
-: Jenn Yost expressing her desire to better Link GenBank records with their associated specimen records [@Yost_2023].
+: Jenn Yost expressing her desire to better link GenBank records to their associated specimen records [@Yost_2023].

 This repository is the outcome at a first prototype to help outline a process to discover OBI specimen record references in GenBank.
 With this, Jenn Yost and collaborators like Kate Pearson can link specimen records to the GenBank accession they are associated with.